onc-healthit/lantern-back-end/endpointmanager/README.md

   Default value: none.
 This value is not used within the code.
 Suggested value: 'postgrespassword_ro'

+* **LANTERN_DBUSER_READWRITE**: The database user that the application will use to read or write to the database.

+  Default value: none.
+This value is not used within the code.
+Suggested value: 'lantern_rw'

+* **LANTERN_DBPASSWORD_READWRITE**: The password for accessing the database as user LANTERN_DBUSER_READWRITE.

+  Default value: none.
+This value is not used within the code.
+Suggested value: 'postgrespassword_rw'

 **These variables can use the default values *in development*.
 These should be set on the production system.**